Registering to Vote

 A guide on voting by Proxy can be found by clicking below.
 Further guidance and the Proxy vote application form can be found by clicking here.

-The charity Makaton has produced a guide to voting in person at the polling station which can be accessed by clicking below.
+The Electoral Commission has produced a guide containing information for blind and partially sighted people which can be accessed by clicking below.